openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 This guide describes how to get started developing OpenThread applications using the Silicon Labs OpenThread SDK and Simplicity Studio 5.
 The image below shows the boards (BRDs) and the hardware set up with an OT Border Router (OTBR) and two Thread devices used in the codelab.

+> aside positive
+>
-> You can adapt this codelab to use any of the boards listed under hardware in the prerequisite section.
+> **Note:** You can adapt this codelab to use any of the boards listed under hardware in the prerequisite section.

 ![EFR32MG Hardware set up](./img/EFR32MG_hardware_setup.jpg)